-We invite meeting registrants to contribute oral or poster presentations to traditional parallel session tracks on a range of STEM topics, health science, science education, and biblical studies and theology (see list below).
+We invite meeting registrants to contribute oral or poster presentations to traditional parallel session tracks on the full range of STEM (Science, Technology, Engineering and Mathematics) topics that include but are not limited to: natural, physical, life and social sciences, wellness and medicine, science education, engineering and technology, digital technology, missions and sustainable development, neuroscience and psychology, and biblical studies and theology.
 There will also be sessions on provocative topics with presentations by invited speakers.

 Submitted abstracts will be evaluated for both technical and theological content.
 Since accepted papers will need to show adequate understanding of both science and faith, it may be helpful to collaborate in your presentations.
 Opportunity for such collaboration will also be available after abstracts are evaluated.
 Posters are particularly encouraged from student members.

 Topical Areas for Open Oral and Poster Sessions

 Multiple sessions for these topical areas may be created pending abstract submissions.

 Global Future: Environment, Energy, and Technology

 What are current projections for our future world with its ever-changing environment and technology?
 How can the church be engaged in these important changes?
 What are the ethical considerations?

 Science and Technology Serving Humanity